Rider provisional P1 licence

 - Be at least 17 years old

-- Have held your learner rider licence for at least three months
+- Have held your learner rider licence for at least 3 months

-- Have successfully completed the pre-provisional rider training course, OR passed a riding test.
+- Have successfully completed the pre-provisional rider training course, OR pass a riding test.

-You’ll need to attend a registry or service centre in person and:
+You’ll need to attend a service centre in person and:

 - Complete a Licence Application form